humandecoded/twayback/README.md

 ![screenshot](https://i.imgur.com/oBeqt6V.png)

+# Looking for new maintainer

+**I know this repo has been needing some love.
+If anyone is interested in taking ownership of this repo, please contact me!
+Either [post a discussion](https://github.com/Mennaruuk/twayback/discussions/new) or email me at mennaruuk at protonmail dot com.**

 </div>

 Finding and downloading deleted Tweets takes a lot of time.
 Thankfully, with this tool, it becomes a piece of cake! 🎂